jeffknupp/blog/in_progress/devops.md

 Good developers are smart people.
 I know I'm going to get a ton of hate mail, but there *is* a hierarchy of usefulness of technology roles in an organization.
-Devloper is at the top, followed by sysadmin and DBA each of QA teams, "operations", release coordinators and the like are at the bottom of the totem pole.
+Devloper is at the top, followed by sysadmin and DBA.
+QA teams, "operations" people, release coordinators and the like are at the bottom of the totem pole.
 Why is it arranged like this?

-Becuase each role can do the job of any/all of the roles below it if absolutely neccessary.
+**Becuase each role can do the job of any/all of the roles below it if absolutely neccessary.**

+Start-ups taught us this.
+Good developers can be passable DBAs if need be.
+They make decent testers, "deployment engineers", and whatever other ridiculous term you'd like to use. *Their job requires them to know much of the domain of "lower" roles.* There's one big problem with this, and hopefully by now you see it:

+**It doesn't work in the opposite direction.**

+A QA person can't just do the job of a developer in a pinch, nor can a build-engineer do the job of a DBA. *They never acquired the specialized knowledge to perform the role.* And that's fine.
+Like it or not, there are hierarchies in every organization, and people have different skill sets and levels of ability.
+However, *when you make developers take on other roles, you don't have anyone to take on the role of development!*

+And this is the crux of the issue.
+All of the positions previously held by people of various levels of ability are made redundant by the "full-stack" engineer.
+Large companies love this, as it means they can hire far fewer people to do the same amount of work.
+In the process, though, *actual development becomes a vanishingly small part of a developer's job*.
+This is why we see so many developers that can't pass FizzBuzz: they never really had to write any code.